zlj-zz/fungit/README.md

-A terminal tool, help you use git more simple.
+A terminal tool with GUI, help you use git more simple.

-Just support Linux, MacOs or other UNIX-like.
+Just support Linux, MacOs or other UNIX-like, and Python version is **3.7** or above.

 You can use Pipy install it.